saleemo97/CCSEP/README.md

-# SQL Injection Vulnerability Demo in Laravel
+# MongoDB Vulnerability Demo in Laravel

-This project demonstrates an SQL injection vulnerability and its corresponding mitigation using Laravel.
-It shows how vulnerable code can be exploited and how to prevent SQL injection using parameterized queries.
+This project demonstrates a NoSQL injection vulnerability and its corresponding mitigation using MongoDB with Laravel.
+It shows how vulnerable code can be exploited and how to prevent NoSQL injection using MongoDB best practices and parameterized queries.

 ## Table of Contents